-- Report your injury to your employer as soon as possible.
+Report your injury to your employer as soon as possible.
 Workers in Iowa have 90 days from the date of the injury to report it to an employer.
-Make that report in writing, either through a company incident report or simply via letter or email as soon as possible to ensure the deadline is not missed.
+Make that report in writing, either through a company incident report or simply via letter or email, as soon as possible to ensure the deadline is not missed.
 Benefits for unreported injuries or claims filed outside the state’s statute of limitations will be denied.

-- Keep copies of everything.
+Keep copies of everything.
 Keep a copy of your injury report and any correspondence, notes, or bills related to your work injury.
 While some items may seem insignificant today, it can be necessary to dispute facts later, and dated written statements offer solid proof.

 Avoid discussing your case with others.
 Insurance companies will look for any way to reduce or deny a work injury claim.
 You can expect them to call to discuss your accident and injury, but do not share any more information than is necessary.
 Stick to the basics of the injury—location, date and time, witnesses, body parts involved.
 Avoid discussing your diagnosis, as it can take time to understand the full scope of your injuries.
 Additionally, stay away from social media as much as possible.

-- Don’t take no for an answer.
+Don’t take no for an answer.
 In some cases, employers or insurance companies will attempt to dissuade employees from filing a workers’ compensation claim.
 They may blame the employee for the injury or dispute your employment status.
 Workers’ compensation is a no-fault system, and workers can obtain benefits even if their own actions played a role in the injury.
 Additionally, there are many gray areas in defining employees.
 Even if a claim has already been denied, there are often ways to pursue compensation.

 Our Iowa Workers’ Compensation Lawyers Can Help

 In addition to following these helpful tips, an experienced Iowa workers' compensation attorney can provide the information, guidance, and representation you need to manage your claim.
 At Pothitakis Law Firm, our legal team has helped many workers and their families obtain the compensation they needed to move forward successfully after a work injury.
-We can help ease some of the burdens during this difficult time by:
+We can help ease some burdens during this difficult time by:

-- Preparing and filing paperwork
+Preparing and filing paperwork

-- Meeting important deadlines
+Meeting important deadlines

-- Helping secure care
+Helping secure care

-- Negotiating with employers and insurance companies
+Negotiating with employers and insurance companies

-- Compellingly state your case at a hearing (if necessary)
+Compellingly state your case at a hearing (if necessary)

-- Pursuing an appeal if you have been denied benefits
+Pursuing an appeal if you have been denied benefits

+We'll also help you prepare for your workers' compensation hearing.
 Call our convenient Iowa office to learn more about who we are, what we do, and how we may be able to help.